PrEP (pre-exposure prophylaxis)

 Where to get PrEP

-From October 2020 PrEP began to be available for free from some sexual health clinics in England.
-You should check with your local service to find out if they are providing PrEP yet.
+PrEP is available for people who are at risk of getting HIV from sexual health clinics in England.
+You should check with your local service to find out which clinics are providing PrEP.

 If you’re thinking about getting PrEP from outside the NHS there are a number of things to consider, you can find more information from I Want PrEP Now.